alexwlchan/alexwlchan.net/src/_articles/2017/2017-07-18-listing-s3-keys.md

 ---
+layout: article
 date: 2017-07-18 08:30:00 +00:00
-layout: post
+title: Listing keys in an S3 bucket with Python
 summary: A short Python function for getting a list of keys in an S3 bucket.
-tags:
-  - aws
+topics:
-  - python
+  - AWS
-  - aws:amazon s3
+  - Python
-title: Listing keys in an S3 bucket with Python
-old_syntax_highlighting: true
 ---

 {% update date="2019-07-03" %}